Two Pointer Techniques for Linked List Problems

 };

-This logic is very simple.
-To delete the nth node from the end, you need to get a reference to the (n + 1)th node from the end, which can be done using our implemented findFromEnd
+The logic here is quite simple.
+To remove the n-th node from the end, you need a reference to the (n + 1)-th node from the end.
+We can use the findFromEnd

-However, note that we also use a dummy head node to prevent null pointer issues.
-For example, if the list has 5 nodes and you need to delete the 5th node from the end (i.e., the first node), the algorithm should find the 6th node from the end.
-But there isn't a node before the first node, which would cause an error.
+However, note that we employ the technique of using a dummy head node to prevent null pointer issues.
+For example, if there are 5 nodes in the linked list and the task is to delete the 5th node from the end, which is the first node, the algorithm would require finding the 6th node from the end first.
+Since there is no node before the first node, this would cause an error.

 Middle of a Singly Linked List

-LeetCode Problem 876 "Middle of the Linked List" addresses this topic.
-The key problem is that we cannot directly get the length n
+LeetCode Problem 876, "Middle of the Linked List," is a related problem.
+The challenge is that we cannot directly obtain the length n

-of the singly linked list.
-The conventional method is to first traverse the list to calculate n
+of a singly linked list.
+A conventional method is to traverse the list to calculate n

-If you want to find the middle node in a single traversal, you need to use a bit of cleverness by employing the "slow and fast pointers" technique:
+If you want to find the middle node in a single traversal, you need to use a bit of ingenuity with the "fast and slow pointers" technique:

 and fast

-, point to the head node of the list.
+, initially pointing to the head of the list.

 reaches the end of the list, slow

-The code implementation of the above idea is as follows:
+The code implementation for the above logic is as follows:

 class Solution {